In the Graphic Design program, you learn to communicate client ideas and information through powerful visual storytelling.

-They are trained to develop design solutions and prepare files for posters, print and online advertisements, business collateral, marketing materials, websites and corporate logos and symbols for print or digital delivery.
+Students learn to develop design solutions and prepare files for print and digital delivery.
+Examples of deliverables include business collateral, marketing materials, advertisements and brochure-style websites.

 Students who complete the AAS degree will be qualified in various interrelated fields: